 It’s all well and good to say you should focus more on your customers.
 But what does this actually mean?
 In simple terms, it just means: Talk to them more!

 Always have your customers at the forefront of your mind when planning marketing activities, and talk to them directly: What are they looking for?
 How can you help them?

 Start by looking at the language you use.
 Do you see lots of I/we and us/me in your marketing copy?
 Try using you and yours more often to speak directly to the customer.

 This reinforces the fact that you’re there to help your customers, rather than just there to talk about yourself.
 Here’s an example of something a small business that specialises in fitting kitchens might write:

-- After – You can rely on our knowledgeable team to help you achieve your dream home with our years’ of kitchen fitting experience.
+- After – You can rely on our knowledgeable team to help you achieve your dream kitchen with our years of experience.

 Small changes like this can make a big difference in the way customers (and potential customers) view your small business marketing.

 But this doesn’t just apply to your copywriting.
 This focus on the customer should be present in all aspects of your small business marketing strategy, it’s one of the three main ingredients of successful marketing strategies!

 To get better results from your small business marketing and build up long-term growth, you should focus on these three main ‘pillars’.
 These are your brand or USP (unique selling point), your products and services, and your customers’ needs.

 The ‘me, me, me!’ marketing I’ve outlined above usually only uses two of these – brand and product/services.
 And small business marketing can work with only two of these three pillars.
 But it’s much harder and far more expensive to get good results.